bribebybytes/k8s-deployment-best-practices/README.md

 The spec covers some best practices addressing key areas such as high availability, security, resiliency.

-Feel free to contribute, comment if you feel something anything is a miss.
+Feel free to contribute, comment if you feel anything is a miss.

 ## Usage